Avery Rockefeller: Career

 In 1928, Rockefeller joined the storied J. Henry Schroder Banking Corporation and became Assistant Treasurer in 1931.

 On July 8, 1936, Rockefeller co-founded Schroder, Rockefeller & Co., Inc. Its purpose was to take over the underwriting and general securities business formerly carried out by the J. Henry Schroder Banking Corporation.
 The firm had a capital of $3,000,000.
 Its first President, Carlton P. Fuller, was former vice president of the J. Henry Schroder Banking Corporation.
 The original stock holders were Rockfeller, Fuller, Gerald E. Donovan, John.
 L. Simpson, Frederick B. Adams and the J. Henry Schroder Banking Corporation itself.
 He served as vice president and later president of Schroder, Rockefeller & Co.

 In 1961, James E. Madden was appointed as president and Avery Rockefeller was appointed as chairman of the board.
 Rockefeller retired in 1967 and the company was merged into the J. Henry Schroder Banking Corporation.

 In 1950, he was elected a director of J. Henry Schroder Banking Corporation, and served until 1970.
 He was also a director of the Air Reduction Company, the J. Henry Schroder Bank & Trust Company.

 Philanthropy

 Rockefeller founded the Wild Wings Foundation, a conservation organization with projects in Belize and the Adirondacks.

 Personal life

-On September 20, 1923, Rockefeller secretly married Anna Griffith Mark (1906–1996), the daughter of Clayton Mark (1858–1936), a wealthy steel manufacturer.
+On September 20, 1923, Rockefeller secretly married Anna Griffith Mark (1906–1996), whose father was steel manufacturer Clayton Mark (1858–1936).
 Following the marriage, the newlyweds eloped, planning to complete their education before telling their parents.
 However, the arrival of their first child in 1924 forced them to reveal the marriage.
 By his wife Anna he had three children: